simonibehl22/Python-Projects/README.md

 rational.py - uses TDD to implement rational numbers accurately and precisely.

-reductions.py - uses TDD to check if words are in a word list.
+reductions.py - uses TDD to check and return the words from a file in the form of a list.